 And now, if you’ve already made macarons, just keep in mind that you don’t need to rap the baking sheet.
 For this Rustic Walnut Macarons Recipe, you don’t need to do anything, in fact, except put the baking sheet in the oven for 12 minutes.

 The photos below show what the macarons look like when fresh out of the oven: cracked, lightly golden, rustic, and mouthwatering.

 While they are still hot, delicately remove them from the baking sheet.
-Note that at this stage, they are very fragile, so handle with care!
+Note that at this stage, they are very fragile, so handle them with care!
 As soon as you’ve removed 2 macaron shells, stick them together.
-It’s the sugar that ensures that they remain glued; they will firm up as they cool and the texture will be perfect.
+It’s the sugar that ensures that they remain glued; they will firm up as they cool, and the texture will be perfect.